All Episodes

 You're weird in there.

-My here's my point.
+Everybody, here's my point.

-Everybody has I'll bet you, just like uh every generation has its group of people that think these are the last days.
+Everybody has, I'll bet you, just like every generation has its group of people that think these are the last days, I'll bet a number of you through your Ute before you even heard of global warming.

-And I'm I'm this is key.
+And this is key.

-A scientist friend discovered an article from 1948 entitled The Present Climatic Fluctuation, written by Professor Hans Allman of the University of Stockholm.
+To make my point, this post at National Review Online 1948, a scientist friend discovered an article from 1948 entitled The Present Climatic Fluctuation, written by Professor Hans Allman of the University of Stockholm.

 It begins this way.

-The present climatic fluctuation has been discussed since the 1920s, almost exclusively in scientific circles, although it has recently become a subject of more than academic interest.
+The present climatic fluctuation has been discussed since the 1920s almost exclusively in scientific circles, although it has recently become a subject of more than academic interest.

-Ordinary people beginning to realize that something's happened and is happening, which is of great interest to themselves.
+Ordinary people are beginning to realize that something's happened and is happening, which is of great interest to themselves.

-The last dry summer, which transformed large parts of Western Europe into a virtual step, increased this interest and also caused anxiety, though this drought cannot be said with any certainty to belong to the present climatic fluctuation.
+The last dry summer, which transformed large parts of Western Europe into a virtual steppe, increased this interest and also caused anxiety, though this drought cannot be said with any certainty to belong to the present climatic fluctuation.

-Sound familiar, folks.
+Sound familiar, folks?

 All that's missing is a documentary by Thomas Dewey on the subject.